-- iii.
-Three (3) or more preferred dates and times when you are available to meet. - a) While you should propose dates that suit your schedule, please keep in mind that FDA needs sufficient time to review the material submitted, hold internal discussions if needed, and identify a meeting time when the necessary team members are available. - b) If your proposed dates do not allow for adequate preparation, FDA may not be able to accommodate your requested dates and will offer you alternative dates within an appropriate timeframe.
-Please refer to the timelines for Pre-Subs (see Section IV.B.4.a.2 below), SIRs (see Section IV.B.4.b.2 below), and Informational Meetings (see Section 4.d.2 below) in considering proposed dates that are likely to be accepted by FDA. - iv.
-The planned attendees, including each attendee's position, or title, and affiliation. - a) If you have not yet identified all of your attendees, you should indicate the type of subject matter experts you plan to invite.
-(See Section 3.b. below). - b) FDA recommends that submitters identify in their cover letter any appropriate FDA staff that are requested to attend the meeting if specific expertise may be needed (e.g., staff from other Centers).
+- Contact Information.
+Company name, address, and contact person(s) including title(s), phone number(s), fax number(s), and email address(es).
+Note that full contact information should be provided for the submitter as well as the correspondent (e.g., consultant), if different from the submitter. - Q-Sub Type.
+Indication of which Q-Sub type is being requested.
+Note that only one Q-Sub type should be included in each submission. - Method of Feedback.
+If a Q-Sub includes an option for the method of feedback, you should clearly indicate what type of feedback you are requesting.
+Pre-Submissions offer written feedback only or written feedback followed by a meeting, and SIRs offer either written feedback or a meeting.
+To ensure feedback is provided and meetings are scheduled in a timely manner, it is important that this is clearly specified in the submission. - Meeting Information.
+If a Q-Sub type includes the option for a meeting (e.g., a Pre-Sub or a SIR, and Informational Meeting requests), and a meeting is being requested, you should indicate the following to facilitate scheduling: - i.
+A draft agenda proposing the topics to be presented and the estimated time for each agenda item, to the extent possible pending FDA feedback; - ii.
+The meeting format you are requesting (see Section IV.B(3)a below); - iii.
+Three (3) or more preferred dates and times when you are available to meet. - a) While you should propose dates that suit your schedule, please keep in mind that FDA needs sufficient time to review the material submitted, hold internal discussions if needed, and identify a meeting time when the necessary team members are available. - b) If FDA is not able to accommodate your requested dates, you will be offered alternative dates within an appropriate timeframe.
+Refer to the timelines for Pre-Subs (see Section IV.B(4)a.2 below), SIRs (see Section IV.B(4)b.2 below), and Informational Meetings (see Section IV.B(4)d.2 below) when considering proposed dates that are likely to be accepted by FDA. - iv.
+The planned attendees, including each attendee's position, or title, and affiliation. - a) If you have not yet identified all of your attendees, you should indicate the type of subject matter experts you plan to invite (see Section IV.B(3)b below). - b) FDA recommends that submitters identify in their cover letter any appropriate FDA staff that are requested to attend the meeting if specific expertise may be needed (e.g., staff from other Centers).

-The following should be easily identified within the Q-Sub:
+To obtain meaningful feedback from FDA, the following should be easily identified within the body of the Q-Sub: